fernandadias9/singlePageApplication/README.md

 - Melhor SEO: são melhor indexadas pelos mecanismos de busca do que as aplicações web tradicionais, pois o conteúdo da página é sempre o mesmo.
 Isso pode ajudar a melhorar o ranking da aplicação nos resultados de pesquisa.

 Neste exemplo a SPA foi construída com JavaScript, HTML e CSS.

+English:
+The SPA (Single Page Application) only loads a single page, updating only its content and not the entire application.
+Some advantages of the SPA:

+- Improved user experience: page content is updated in real time without need to reload the whole page, providing a more fluid user experience, plus without reloading the page users enjoy a smooth transition between sections;
+- Better performance: SPAs don't need to load an entire new page with each user interaction.
+This can lead to improved page loading speed and reduced data usage;
+- Better SEO: they are better indexed by search engines than traditional web applications, as the page content is always the same.
+This can help improve the app's ranking in search results.

+In this example, the SPA was built with JavaScript, HTML and CSS.